NoaTAU/TAUXR-Research-Template/Assets/TAUXR/Base Scene/TXRDataManager_V2/Doc/TXRDataManager_V2_README.txt

 Data collection flow:
 - Collectors fill a RowBuffer with values for that tick.
-- RowBuffer flushes to CsvFileManager.
+- RowBuffer flushes to CsvRowWriter.
-- CsvFileManager routes it to the right CsvRowWriter.
 - CsvRowWriter writes it to disk (CSV file).
 - Metadata scripts run in parallel, writing JSONs.

 So the chain is:
-Collectors → RowBuffer → CsvFileManager → CsvRowWriter → CSV files
+Collectors → RowBuffer → CsvRowWriter → CSV files

 4. FAQ